anshulver-admin/linux-commands-notes-level-1/README.md

 # linux-commands-notes-level-1
 My personal notes for Linux commands.

-Note :- This file is designed to help with Debian and Debian-based Linux OS only and does not apply to other distributions.
+Note :- I have practical, hands-on experience with all these commands, along with a clear understanding of when, how, and where to apply them in real-world scenarios.

+Note :-
 pwd
 cd
 cd ..